 Due to the Coronavirus pandemic and further National Lockdown in January 2021 all statutory assessments were cancelled for a second successive academic year (2020-21).
 The data below is from the previous year’s assessment in the Summer 2019

 The attainment and progress of our pupils was generally above or in line with national expectations – our headline figures include:

-- Our greater depth results at Key Stage 2 were impressive and we are proud of our staff and pupil performance.
+Our greater depth results at Key Stage 2 were impressive in both Reading and Grammar, Punctuation and Spelling.

-- The schools progress level was above the floor standard in Reading Writing and Mathematics.
+The schools progress level was above the floor standard in Reading Writing and Mathematics.

 The Governing Body works hard through support and challenge to ensure the pupils receive a wide and engaging curriculum to enable them to meet the demands and high expectations of the National Curriculum.
 This will prepare our pupils for the next phase of their educational journey.